sp00n/corecycler/p95/readme.txt

 very fast (256, 512, or 1024 times faster than the original PRP test depending on proof power).
 By default, your computer is signed up for occasional proof certification work.

-*For proof power 7, tt is possible to cut the proof file size in half but this doubles the work required by the user doing the certification.
+*For proof power 7, it is possible to cut the proof file size in half but this doubles the work required by the user doing the certification.
 See undoc.txt.

 Temporary disk usage